-$\begin{array}{c} \textbf{DOUGLAS-CHEROKEE ECONOMIC AUTHORITY, INC.} \\ \underline{\textbf{CODE OF CONDUCT}} \end{array}$ l, , hereby state that I have read the Code of Conduct (including the conflict-of-interest policy) of DCEA.
-I agree during the period of my employment or board tenure with e to comply with all provisions of the Code of Conduct If I become aware of an actual or potential conflict of interest Executive Director or to the Chair of the Board.
-I further Am not presently debarred, suspended, proposed for debany federal department or Agency; parment, declared ineligible or voluntarily excluded by Have not been convicted of or had a civil judgment rende offense in connection with obtaining, attempting to obtain transaction or contract under a public transaction, for viol commission of embezzlement, theft, forgery, bribery, falsistatements, or receiving stolen property; , or performing a public (federal, state or local) ation of federal or state antitrust statutes or for Am not presently indicted for or otherwise criminally or civlocal, with commission of any of the offenses above; and, Have not had any public transactions (federal, state or loo years prior to their application. cal) terminated for cause or default during the three Signature Date Name: Position (Employee, Board Member or Policy Council Me mber): Please describe below any relationships, transactions, po circumstances that you believe could contribute to a conf interests, financial or otherwise: I have no conflict of interest to report please list the name of your employer.
-In addition, please your spouse) sit on.
-Also list any for-profit businesses for officer or director, or a majority shareholder, and the nam immediate family member own; and list any immediate fa 1 r which you or an immediate family member are an le of your employer and any businesses you or an mily members who are employed by Douglas-Cherokee: 3 I am am not a parent of a current or f ormer Head Start child.
-I hereby certify that the information set forth above is true reviewed, and agree to abide by the Code of Conduct of Signature: Date:
+$\begin{array}{c} \text{DOUGLAS-CHEROKEE ECONOMIC AUTHORITY, INC.} \\ \underline{\text{CODE OF CONDUCT}} \end{array}$

+I, , hereby state that I have read the Code of Conduct CEA.
+I agree to comply with all provisions of the Code of Conduct I tenure with the Agency.
+If I become aware of an actual or potential co Executive Director or to the Chair of the Boar onflict of interest, I will notify and disclose the circumstances to the rd.
+I further certify that I: Am not presently debarred, suspended, prop any federal department or Agency; osed for debarment, declared ineligible or voluntarily excluded by offense in connection with obtaining, attempt transaction or contract under a public transac gment rendered against me for commission of fraud or a criminal ing to obtain, or performing a public (federal, state or local) ction, for violation of federal or state antitrust statutes or for bribery, falsification or destruction of records, making false Am not presently indicted for or otherwise cri local, with commission of any of the offenses minally or civilly charged by a governmental entity (federal, state or above; and, Have not had any public transactions (federa years prior to their application.
+I, state or local) terminated for cause or default during the three Signature Date Name: Position (Employee, Board Member or Policy Council Member): nsactions, positions you hold (volunteer or otherwise), or ute to a conflict of interest between DCEA and your personal please list the name of your employer.
+In adyour spouse) sit on.
+Also list any for-profit but officer or director, or a majority shareholder, immediate family member own; and list any in 1 J I am am not a parent of a a current or former Head Start child. above is true and complete to the best of my knowledge.
+I have Conduct of Douglas-Cherokee Economic Authority, Inc. Signature: Date: